 What is mudcloth?
+This seems to be one of the new interior trends.
 I am suddenly seeing it everywhere and it inspired me to find some for my black & white office.
 Mudcloth is an African fabric.
 Why is it called mudcloth?
-It is traditionally made of 100% cotton that is painted with a dark mud and left to ferment.
+It is traditionally made of 100% cotton cloth that is painted with a dark mud and left to ferment.
 The color on the cream background comes from the mud.

-It is typically available in earthy colors like off-white, black and rust with a tribal pattern.
-Mudcloth patterns have a very global, bohemian look.
-It can also fit wll with mid-century style.
+It is typically available in earthy colors like off-white, black, and rust with a tribal pattern.
+The final product has a very global, bohemian look.
+It can also fit well with a mid-century style.

 Where to Buy Mudcloth

 You can buy fabric that has the look of mudcloth that is not dyed using mud.
-If you want the authentic cloth be sure to ask or read the fabric details before you buy.
+This is a great way to get the look of mudcloth patterns at a more affordable price point.
+If you want authentic cloth be sure to ask or read the fabric details before you buy.

 Authentic mudcloth can be expensive at $75 per yard or more.
 After looking online I found the most choices for different prints and colors on Etsy, especially if you want the real thing.
-Africa Imports also sells authentic mudcloth fabric from Africa.
+Africa Imports also sells authentic mud cloth made in Africa.

-The neat thing about a real piece of mudcloth is that it’s unique, and has it’s own story to tell.
+The neat thing about a real piece of African mudcloth is that it has unique, different patterns, and has its own story to tell.
 Each of the symbols has a meaning to the tribe that makes it.

 How to Care for MudCloth

 Sounds high maintenance right?
-The good news is that there are many mudcloth knock-offs that have a very similar look but don’t require special care or the price tag.
-If you can afford the real thing, it has a very rich look but if you can’t knock-offs can give the same global look to a room.
+The good news is that there are many mudcloth knock-offs that have a very similar look but don’t require special care or come at such a high price.
+If you can afford the real thing, it has a very rich look but if you can’t, knock-offs can give the same global look to a room.
 Being a bargain shopper, I opted for a mod-cloth look and not the real thing.

 Mudcloth Inspiration

 Most mudcloth has a slightly uneven geometric pattern.
-You can find it in a lot of pillows, throws, curtains and anything that is upholstered.
+You can find it in a lot of home décor items like pillows, throws, curtains, and anything that is upholstered.

-When you use a fabric that has a very bold pattern it can be hard to know how to use it, how much and where.
+When you use a fabric that has a very bold pattern it can be hard to know how to use it, how much, and where.
 To create continuity and make a fabric look intentional you should use each fabric in a room in at least two to three places.
-This could be two pillows, or curtains and a small pillow.
+This could be two mud cloth throw pillows, or curtains and a small pillow.
 You get the idea.

-It’s also adds depth to a room if you add complementary fabrics, meaning fabrics that have a different size pattern and the same color tone.
+It also adds depth to a room if you add complementary pieces of fabric, meaning fabrics that have a different size pattern and the same color tone.
 Using the mudcloth as an example, you may want to mix other fabrics that are in the same tone like these pillows:

-- Sour cream dog bone pillow from Target – This pillow is a different shape, which is nice for variety, and it has a cream on cream pattern which goes nicely with the black and cream.]
+- Cream bolster pillow from Target – This pillow is a different shape, which is nice for variety, and it has a cream on cream pattern which goes nicely with the black and cream.]

 - Nadia dot embroidered pillow from Target – This pillow has a gold color that complements the black and cream and a pattern size that is different.

 You can also use fabrics that have complementary colors instead of the same color family, like gold or red.
-Whatever you decide to do with additional fabrics, choose a pattern that has a different scale than the mudcloth, either smaller or larger but not the same.
-In the example above, the black pillow has a much smaller patter repeat than our mudcloth.
+Whatever you decide to do with additional fabrics, choose a pattern that has a different scale than the African mud cloth, either smaller or larger but not the same.
+In the example above, the black pillow has a much smaller pattern repeat than our mudcloth.

-When you use bold fabrics, like mudcloth or any other more bold pattern, It’s better to use these fabrics in ways that are easy to change out in case you decide in a year are sick of the pattern or you’ve found something else you are in love with.
+When you use bold fabrics, like mudcloth, tribal prints or any other bold pattern, It’s better to use these fabrics in ways that are easy to change out in case you decide in a year you are sick of the pattern or you’ve found something else you are in love with.
 For example, don’t upholster a large piece with a very bold pattern because these are expensive to change.
-Stick to things like pillows, curtains, throws or poufs which are less expensive to change.
+Stick to things like pillows, curtains, throws, cushion covers, or a pillow cover or pouf which are less expensive to change.
+You could also use this traditional African fabric to make wall hangings or a table runner or table cloth.

 Mudcloth Home Decor Fabric